markahrens/mytungsten/src/content/blog/2009/2009-resolutions-2008-recap.md

 </ul>

-<p>That about covers it, we will see how it goes!
-Happy New Year to everyone of course and hope you will keep reading throughout 2009.</p>
+That about covers it, we will see how it goes!
+Happy New Year to everyone of course and hope you will keep reading throughout 2009.